Erykah Badu: 1997–1999: Baduizm and Live

-2000-2006: Mama's Gun and Worldwide Underground
+2000–2006: Mama's Gun and Worldwide Underground

 After taking some time off to raise her child, Badu returned in 2000 with Mama's Gun.
 The album was characterized as more organic in sound than her previous studio album, and primarily produced by the Soulquarians and noted bassist Pino Palladino.
 A remix of one of the album's songs, "Bag Lady", was issued as the first single and topped the R&B charts for seven weeks.
 The album was well-received, with the lyrical content winning notices from many publications.
 Reviewers found some of her lyrics hard to decipher on her initial releases.
+The album debuted as number three on the U.S. Billboard Top R&B/Hip-Hop Albums.
 Despite not charting as high as her first two albums, Mama's Gun was another platinum-selling success, and "Bag Lady" was nominated for a Grammy Award.

 By 2000, Badu was in a romantic relationship with fellow Soulquarian Common.
 The two released "Love of My Life (An Ode to Hip-Hop)" as a collaboration on the Brown Sugar soundtrack.
 "Love of My Life" hit #9 on the pop charts, topped the R&B listings, and in 2003 Badu was awarded her fourth Grammy Award for it.

 In 2001 Badu embarked on the Mama's Gun World Tour.
 The tour started in North America on February 10 in Cleveland, Ohio at the Allen Theatre.

 After the release of Mama's Gun and "Love of My Life", Badu suffered writer's block.

 On September 16, 2003, she released her third studio album, Worldwide Underground.
 The album was more jam-oriented than any of her prior releases, and Badu said that the album was designed to be "one continuous groove."
 Upon its release Worldwide Underground met with some criticism for its loose, unconventional structure and songwriting, but the album received generally positive reviews from critics.

 Commercially the album fared well and debuted at number three on the U.S. Billboard 200 chart in the week of October 4, 2003, selling 143,561 copies in its first week.
 Ultimately spending 11 weeks on the Billboard 200, it also entered at number two on Billboard's Top R&B/Hip-Hop Albums and spent 30 weeks on the chart.
 By December 2003, the album had sold 394,000 copies domestically.
 On October 28, 2003, Worldwide Underground was certified gold in sales by the Recording Industry Association of America, following sales in excess of 500,000 copies in the United States.
 According to Nielsen SoundScan, the album has sold 609,000 copies in the United States.